The most obvious and omnipresent theme of G Senjou

 who wasn't corrupted as a result of their own desires and these subconscious, wicked, selfish thoughts are frequently referred to as "the Devil" inside the people (see Tsubaki and Kanon's routes).
 When you think about it that way, Maou is not simply an affectation to look cool or an epithet to spread fear.
 There's no conceit there.
 Maou is literally the Master of Devils, the desires inside all people.

 It has been said, occasionally, that love will be our salvation.
 It will set us free.
 To an extent that's true.
-After all, in five out of five routes the protagonists were able to achieve their happy endings because of their love for each other, giving them the strength to overcome their own flaws.
+After all, in four out of four routes the protagonists were able to achieve their happy endings because of their love for each other, giving them the strength to overcome their own flaws.
 Such a theme is not uncommon in visual novels.
 On the flipside, love can also be one of the greatest motivators for someone to turn to evil.
 After all, even Maou himself was driven by revenge for what was done to his loved ones.
 Hashimoto wasn't a bad person either, even he loved his dad, enough that he would start taking hostages so that he could be released from prison.
 For love, Mizuha would have thrown herself into the pits of hell and cast her lot in with her sister without ever realising what she was getting into, and stood in front of Kyousuke, willing to risk being raped.
 All for love.
 Were it not for the goodwill of others she would have been damned (and that's exactly what happens in the Bad Ending for her route).
 So you see, it works both ways.
 Love can save us or destroy us, if we let it.

 A phrase from the poem is used throughout the story.
 It reads, "Come, lovely child!
 Oh come thou with me! / For many a game I will play there with thee!"
 The easiest interpretation is as mentioned above - it is a phrase that sums up perfectly the mischievous nature of Maou and his love of playing mind games with Haru and his other victims.
 But astute tropers who have read The Fair Folk